unforswearing/aliaser/README.md

 ##  Why?

-I continually learn more about `bash` and in the process, found a few interesting was to navigate the shell:
+Originally, I wanted to create a script that would allow me to simply type in the directory name (or command alias) to navigate (or execute) without having to remember a list of options aside from those needed to set up the aliases.
+I believe I was successful, and in the process of creating `aliaser`, I found a few other interesting was to navigate the shell:

 - `shopt -s autocd`: when set, you simply have to enter the directory name to navigate.
 The directory you type must be a subdirectory of your current location.
 - `shopt -s cdable_vars`: this command allows you to export variables to easily navigate to your favorite paths.
 This perhaps is easier in aliaser, as the paths are added to a file you specify with `aliaser -d`, however, this is trivial.